Josep Torras i Bages: Ecclesiastical work

 In 1882 Torras became counselor to bishop of Barcelona J. M. Urquinaona.
 Specializing in conflict-solving among Catholics, he also was the censor of some newspapers that were compromised in certain inner troubles (procesos canónicos) of the Spanish Church at the time.

 Years later, in 1888, Torras, after analyzing the growing secularization of Spanish society, wrote the book El clero en la vida social moderna in Spanish.
 In his work he wrote straightforwardly about the often integrist or reactionary position of the Catholic Church in Spain, and sought to encourage the Spanish Catholic clergy to adapt to the spirit of the times and to focus on moderation and personal spiritual discipline, advice that went largely unheeded at the time.

 Torras was promoted to become archbishop of Burgos in 1906 and Valencia in 1913, but he declined because he did not want to put a distance between himself and the mission he was committed to in the heart of Catalonia.

 Death and beatification process

 Torras i Bages died in Vic in 1916.

-In 1931 his beatification process was started, but due to political issues it barely progressed until 1992, when his heroic virtues where recognised by Pope John Paul II thus officially becoming a venerable.
+His cause was formally opened on 21 April 1936, granting him the title of Servant of God.
+Due to political issues, it progressed slowly until 1992, when his heroic virtues where recognised by Pope John Paul II thus officially becoming a venerable.
 As of now, only a miracle is needed to conclude the beatification process.